andrewstvnsn/cliffstvnsn/README.md

  </a>
 <a href/>

 My name's Cliff.
-I'm a classically-trained international prize-winning guitarist and I'm a graduate of the Coding Dojo full-stack web development bootcamp.
+I'm a classically-trained international prize-winning guitarist and recent graduate of the Coding Dojo full-stack web development bootcamp.
 I'm currently working on a number of projects.
 Check them out via GitHub or my [portfolio page](https://cliffstevensonsites.online/). <em>I'm currently working on updating my portfolio and previous projects, studying algorithms and preparing for interviews</em>

 ### Open to any and all (useful) feedback pertaining to anything programming or design